FDio/site/content/latest/news/ipsec2001.md

 to 40 Gbps or more.
 Traditional router/VPN appliances buckle under the load, forcing the quest for higher performance solutions that won’t break the bank.

-GHigh-performance IPSec is an application where VPP clearly shines – especially when compared to traditional solutions underpinned by kernel-based, single packet at a time processing approaches.
+High-performance IPSec is an application where VPP clearly shines – especially when compared to traditional solutions underpinned by kernel-based, single packet at a time processing approaches.
 In fact, one vendor who has productized VPP reports observing the following performance numbers (based on AES-GCM-128 encrypted IMIX traffic being processed by a stock Intel® Xeon® Gold 6130 CPU @ 2.10GHz CPU):